-The Wednesday is the result of over a decade of fat bike design experience distilled into one steely-eyed package.
-With Wednesday, Surly borrowed elements from some of their Trail and Touring models to create a whip that can truly handle anything you want to attempt.
+The Surly Wednesday is the result of over a decade of fat bike design experience distilled into one steely-eyed package.
+With Wednesday, we borrowed elements from some of our Trail and Touring models to create a whip that can truly handle anything you want to attempt.
 Want to point it down the side of mountain?
 Go ahead, roll those dice.
 And if you make it to the bottom, you’ll be able to ride back to the top for round two.
 Wednesday’s geometry is spry enough to get you through techy stuff, stable enough for the fast stuff, and doesn’t feel sluggish on terrain-crawling stuff.

-While the Surly Wednesday is plenty confident on terrifying terrain, it also has the chops for any sort of expedition you may want to undertake.
-Surly gave it all the necessary braze-ons and mounts for whatever accoutrements you feel necessary in your travels.
+While Wednesday is plenty confident on terrifying terrain, it also has the chops for any sort of expedition you may want to undertake.
+We gave it all the necessary braze-ons and mounts for whatever accoutrements you feel necessary in your travels.
 Racks?
 Front and rear, friend.
 Fenders?
 You got it.
 Bottle mounts?
 How does triple bottle bosses on both fork legs and the down tube, and two sets of standard mounts on the main triangle grab you?
-Surly even gave Wednesday internal routing for a dropper post and Surly Trip Guides to keep everything nice and neat and free of rat’s nests.
+We even gave Wednesday internal routing for a dropper post and Surly Trip Guides to keep everything nice and neat and free of rat’s nests.
 In the dropout department, Wednesday uses a cast steel, rear-facing, slotted dropout that can exit either rearward or vertically.
 They’re compatible with either 10mm or 12mm axles and are spaced at 170/177mm.